-We issued 992 thousand warrants in connection with a private placement of our common stock in April 2012.
+We issued 992 thousand warrants in connection with a private placement of our common stock in April 2012, of which 285 thousand remained outstanding available for exercise at March 31, 2021.
 Each warrant gives the holder thereof the right to purchase one share of common stock at an exercise price equal to \$10.00.
 The warrants were issued with an aggregate fair value of \$5.1 million.